m410/calista/README.md

 automatically close it.
 You can manage the session yourself by calling sessionManager.createSession, then call session.close once finished.

-The next line creates a standard slice range. result is a ResultSet object which contains a list or rows.
+The next line creates a standard column family slice range. result is a ResultSet object which contains a list or rows.
 The resultSet has a few helpers to list the rows.
 The row itself hold the byte array returned from cassandra, which has to be converted back to the correct data type.